Table of Contents[Hide][Show]

 Pacific Oyster Nutrition Varies With Cooking

-The Nutrivore Score of Pacific oysters varies depending on the method of preparation.
+The Nutrivore Score of Pacific oysters varies depending on the method of preparation (they don’t have to be eaten raw!).

 |Pacific oyster, cooked, moist heat||2106|